dart-archive/www.dartlang.org/src/site/articles/json-web-service/index.markdown

 <h3 id="getting-data">Getting data from the server</h3>

 Get objects from the server using HTTP GET.
-XMLHttpRequest provides a named constructor called getTEMPNAME that takes a URL and a callback function that’s invoked when the server responds.
+XMLHttpRequest provides a named constructor called getTEMPNAME that takes a URL and a callback function that's invoked when the server responds.

-{% pc dart 0 %}
+{% highlight dart %}
 getLanguageData(String languageName, onSuccess(XMLHttpRequest req)) {
   var url = "http://my-site.com/programming-languages/$languageName";